jorditost/PaperMap/README.md

 ### Prototype

 In this example, by folding and unfolding the map, you can control the zoom of a digital replica of it.
+It uses capacitive tape on the paper map, an Arduino and the [Unfolding](http://unfoldingmaps.org/) library for Processing.
 It is still very simple but should work as a proof of concept.

-It uses Arduino and the [Unfolding](http://unfoldingmaps.org/) library for Processing.

 ![](PaperMap/images/papermap_setup.png)
 ![](PaperMap/images/papermap_arduino.png)